 The most important cultural celebration in the Bahamas - all-night costume parade through Nassau streets

-What is the best time of year to visit attractions in Bahamas?
+When is the best season to visit attractions in Bahamas?

 December to April for best weather (dry season, comfortable 24-28°C).
 Christmas and New Year are exceptional for Junkanoo but busy.
 May and October offer shoulder-season value.